-Chef Tony Wong has built a Cantonese restaurant empire in that includes Chef Tony, Tan Tan, and Sea Harbour, a branch of Sea Harbour in L.A., and Fisherman’s Terrace, which has thrived for over a decade.
-His deluxe dim sum restaurant resides on the third floor of Aberdeen Centre, a mall that debuted in 2000, but still looks new.
+Fisherman’s Terrace is a deluxe dim sum restaurant that debuted nearby in 1996 and relocated to Aberdeen Centre’s third floor in 2004, but still looks new.
 The space features wood panel walls, red paper lanterns, and big round tables with white clothes and lazy Susans.
 Menu items cost $3.95 (S) to $6.55 (SP).
 I particularly enjoyed Baked BBQ Pork Pastry, flaky rectangular baked pork buns lined with sesame seeds; Fresh Shrimp Dumplings, aka har gow, with translucent skins, plump shrimp and ginger; pork spare ribs with black beans; Pork Dumplings w/Tobiko, aka siu mai topped with roe; Mini Sticky Rice in Bamboo Leaves containing shrimp, chicken, pork and mushrooms; and Baked Egg Tarts served warm, with flaky, buttery layers and melt-in-your-mouth custard.
 “Kitchen Gourmet” menu items are served after 10:30am, but those weren’t our focus.
 Sadly, shark fin soup was on the menu.

 MUST ORDER: TBD Baked BBQ Pork Pastry, Pork Dumplings w/Tobiko, Fresh Shrimp Dumplings, Mini Sticky Rice, Baked Egg Tarts